 Ad hoc members are invited dependent on the level of concern and intervention required.
-Ad hoc members may include: Vice Provost, Teaching and Learning, Senior Administrative leaders, Associate Deans, Chaplains, representatives from Human resources, International Student and Study Aboard Centre, and Aboriginal Student Centre.
-SOCAT consults with many units on campus including academic advisors and huskie athletics.
+Ad hoc members may include staff members from: the International Student and Study Abroad Centre, Aboriginal Student Centre, Human Resources, and Faith Leaders.
+Representatives from the College may also be asked to participate.

 How to refer